paulsammut/see3cam/README.md

 see3cam
 =======

-ROS driver for the e-consystems See3CAM_10CUG camera based on the [uvc_camera](https://github.com/ktossell/camera_umd/tree/master/uvc_camera) package.
+ROS driver for the e-consystems See3CAM_10CUG_M monochrome camera based on the [uvc_camera](https://github.com/ktossell/camera_umd/tree/master/uvc_camera) package.

-Adds support for Bayer encoding and trigger mode setting.
+This is a forked repo from the color only version of this camera.